Island of Peace massacre: Memorial

-The perpetrator
+Assailant

-The perpetrator was Jordanian Army Corporal Ahmed Daqamseh, who stated that he attacked because he was insulted and angered that the girls were whistling and clapping while he was praying.
+The assailant was Jordanian Army Corporal Ahmed Daqamseh, who stated that he attacked because he was insulted and angered that the girls were whistling and clapping while he was praying.

 Speaking on Al Jazeera in May 2001, Daqamseh's mother said, "I am proud of my son, and I hold my head high.
-My son did a heroic deed and has pleased god and his own conscience.
+My son did a heroic deed and has pleased God and his own conscience.
 My son lifts my head and the head of the entire Arab and Islamic nation.
 I am proud of any Muslim who does what Ahmad did.
 I hope that I am not saying something wrong.
 When my son went to prison, they asked him: 'Ahmad, do you regret it?'
 He answered: 'I have no regrets.'
 He treated everyone to coffee, honored all the other prisoners, and said: The only thing that I am angry about is the gun, which did not work properly.
 Otherwise I would have killed all of the passengers on the bus."